pagopa-archive/terraform-azurerm-resource/README.md

 (Required) Type of the resource.
 This value is a combination of the namespace of the resource provider and the resource type (such as `Microsoft.Storage/storageAccounts`).

+### plan

+(Optional) Some resources allow values that define the plan to deploy.
+For example, you can specify the marketplace image for a virtual machine.

 ### properties

 (Optional) Resource-specific configuration settings.
 The values for the properties are the same as the values you provide in the request body for the REST API operation (PUT method) to create the resource.